 Income sourced from within Portugal

-It’s unlikely that you’ll earn income from within Portugal, as the whole digital émigré concept involves supporting oneself from sources external to the new country of residence.
-But if you do end up earning income from within Portugal, NHR has certain benefits worth exploring.
+However, if you do end up earning income from within Portugal, NHR has certain benefits worth exploring.
 In this situation, it’s best to talk to a qualified accountant within Portugal.
-Contact us for trusted recommendations.
+Contact us to get a recommendation for a trusted professional.

 How to apply for NHR status in Portugal

 The first step in applying for NHR status is to make sure you are registered as tax resident in Portugal.
 That means having a NIF (tax number), which is registered to your Portuguese address.
-Also, you need to have a 12 month rental lease, or proof that you’ve purchased a property.
+Also, you need to have a 12 month rental contract, or the deed if you’ve purchased a property.

 You need to have proof of habitual abode by December 31 of the year in which you become tax resident.
 The deadline to make your NHR application is March 31 of the following year.